 - 1 Salad Bowl

-To prepare the chickpea and arugula salad, start by washing the cherry tomatoes, drying them, and cutting them in halves or quarters if they are large (1).
-Wash and dry the arugula, then combine the boiled chickpeas, tomatoes, and arugula in a large salad bowl (2).
-Season with a pinch of salt and a drizzle of olive oil and mix well (3).
+To prepare the chickpea and arugula salad, start by washing the cherry tomatoes, drying them, and cutting them in half or quarters if they are large (1).
+Wash and dry the arugula, then combine in a large salad bowl the boiled chickpeas, cherry tomatoes, and arugula (2).
+Season with a pinch of salt and a drizzle of olive oil, and mix well (3).

 Pit the olives, cut them in half, and add them to the chickpea salad.
-Then, make parmesan flakes using a peeler (4) or a sharp knife.
-Place them on top of the salad (5) and mix carefully to distribute them evenly (6).
-If necessary, add another drizzle of olive oil.
+Then, create parmesan flakes using a peeler (4) or a sharp knife.
+Arrange them on top of the salad (5) and mix carefully to distribute evenly (6).
+Add more olive oil if needed.

 Serve the chickpea and arugula salad immediately.
 In smaller quantities, it can also make a tasty and different appetizer.